-The CU Middle School Ensemble program is a collaborative experience designed for middle school music students, high school musicians considering a career in music teaching, and music education majors from the University of Colorado Boulder.
+The CU Boulder Middle School Ensembles (MSE) program is a collaborative experience designed for middle school music students, high school musicians considering a career in music teaching, and music education majors from the University of Colorado Boulder.

 Working with College of Music musicians

 CU Boulder Band Day invites high school marching bands from around Colorado to compete on Folsom Field.
 Music and visual clinics are provided, along with expert feedback from the press box during the performance.

 Bassists of all ages are invited to join us for a one-day workshop for classical and jazz bass, including training in the technical aspects of playing bass, sectional and ensemble practices and a chance to play together in a “Monster Bass” ensemble.

 For both music students and professionals from CU Boulder, Colorado and beyond, our summer programming offers a varied and enriching selection of courses, study and residencies with leading artists, professors and teachers.

 The College of Music sends a weekly email newsletter during the fall and spring terms, and publishes an annual magazine.
 Receiving these communications is the best way to stay informed about college announcements, performances and other activities ... as well as news about students, alumni, supporters, faculty and college leadership.
 Interested?
 Sign up.